4-hydroxyacetophenone monooxygenase

-The 4 substrates of this enzyme are (4-hydroxyphenyl)ethan-1-one, NADPH, H^{+}, and O_{2}, whereas its 3 products are hydroquinone acetate ester, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are piceol (4-hydroxyacetophenone), reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are hydroquinone monoacetate, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is a flavoprotein of Baeyer-Villiger monooxygenase type, which uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is (4-hydroxyphenyl)ethan-1-one,NADPH:oxygen oxidoreductase (ester-forming).
 This enzyme is also called HAPMO.
-This enzyme participates in bisphenol a degradation.
+It participates in bisphenol a degradation.